-You’ve heard the term “everything but the kitchen sink”, but have you thought about decorating your kitchen sink?
+You’ve heard the term “everything but the kitchen sink”, but have you thought about how you dress up your sink?
 You spend a time of time there, so why not dress it up and make it look nice?

 If you’ve just started out with the idea to decorate your kitchen sink area, this is a great starting point!
 Aside from small apartments, most sinks have a window over them.
 Choose an accent color and paint the window sill a beautiful color that will cheer you up.

-Starting at an upper corner with the carpenter’s square, start tracing your pattern with a pencil.
+Starting at the upper corner with the carpenter’s square, start tracing your pattern with a pencil.
 Don’t worry, you can erase any mistakes!
 Then trace over with your black paint pens.
 It looks very close to tile and grout until you almost run your fingers over it!
-Plus you can prime and paint over in it in just a day if you want to remove it.
+Plus you can prime and paint over it in just a day if you want to remove it.
 Anyway, is that a Baked Ravioli I’ve seen in the picture?
 Or I think I’m just hallucinating.

 Back to windows, the window over the kitchen sink can be a bit of a rule breaker.
 You don’t need to have a traditional window covering that you have over the rest of your house!